Lombiq/.NET-Analyzers/Readme.md

 .NET code analyzers and code convention settings for [Lombiq](https://lombiq.com) projects, predominantly for [Orchard Core](https://www.orchardcore.net/) apps but also any .NET apps.
 We use these to enforce common standards across all our .NET projects, including e.g. all of our [open-source Orchard Core extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions).
 If you contribute to our open-source projects while using that solution you'll be guided by these rules, too.
 You can check out a demo video of the project [here](https://www.youtube.com/watch?v=dtbGRi3Cezs).
 There is also support for non-SDK-style .NET Framework projects, as long as they use `PackageReference` for their dependencies (in contrast to *packages.config*).

+Do you want to quickly try out this project and see it in action?
+Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

 ## Analyzer packages used